Licensing Guides

 How Much Does It Cost to Get an HVAC License in Oregon?

 It will take a minimum of two years to qualify to take the licensing exam for a Class B Limited Energy Technician license (LEB) in Oregon.
 A Class A license will take at least three years.
-However, a board approved apprentice program typically takes four years to complete.
+However, a board-approved apprentice program typically takes four years to complete.

-Oregon HVAC Training programs and schools
+Oregon HVAC Training Programs and Schools

 There are many community colleges, trade schools, technical and vocational schools to provide the training you need to become an HVAC professional in Oregon.